-Tucked into the rolling hills of Mono-Adjala townline rests this beautiful country property.
-A working farm in its former years, the Victorian farm house and former drive shed had undergone extensive renovations, resulting in a fantastic blend of historic architecture and contemporary features.
+Tucked into the rolling hills of Mono-Adjala rests this beautiful country property.
+A working farm in its former years, the Victorian farm house and drive shed had undergone extensive renovations, resulting in a fantastic blend of historic architecture and contemporary features.

 - Dry lay jumbo flagstone walkways and terraces with Irish Moss (Sagina Subulata) joints